alwaysbegrowing/blog/content/posts/2023/08-17-analytics-dev-perspective.md

 1. **Installation via Your Favorite Package Manager**: Just like any other NPM package, installing dappling-analytics is simple: `npm install dappling-analytics` or `yarn install dappling-analytics`.

 2. **Integration with React and NextJS**: Our `<Analytics />` component, built with React, makes integration seamless.
+Simply import it from our /react folder to access the component.
 If you're using other frameworks, a bit more configuration might be needed (but we're here to help!).

    `import { Analytics } from 'dappling-analytics/react'`